Our2020View/Our2020View.github.io/batterymonitor.md

 <img src="/assets/3victronweb.jpg"/>

-Aother shot of the completed installation:
+Aother shot of the completed installation - this one has the temperture probe lead also inserted into the shunt:

 <img src="/assets/1victronweb.jpg"/>